anwaaralikhan/essentials/angular/router/router.md

 Auxiliary Routes
 Nested Auxiliary Routes

+### Setup

-Add <base href="/"> in the index.html, it helps the application to construct routing urls
+Add <base href="/"> in the index.html on the top, it helps the application to construct routing urls while navigating.